apache/ofbiz/executioncontext20091231/BranchReadMe.txt

 The exception that is thrown exposes a flaw in the findparty.ftl file.

+I added security audit capability.
+This was not in the design document, but it was simple to implement and might be useful.
+An artifact can be flagged as audited.
+Any denied attempts to use the artifact will be logged.

 ---------------------------------------------------

 2010-01-11: The ExecutionContext implementation is fairly complete.